 - The color and type of a vehicle (car, truck, motorcycle etc.)

-- Timestamps and location of captured footage
+- Timestamps and location of captured images

-When a Flock Safety system first captures footage, the data is temporarily stored on the device until it is uploaded to our cloud provider, Amazon Web Services.
+When a Flock Safety system first captures images, the data is temporarily stored on the device until it is uploaded to our cloud provider, Amazon Web Services.
 After this, the data is removed from the local device.